BasGame1/Pixelify-Next/README.md

 ### Installation instructions for v3
 - Make Sure Play Store not installing when Pixelify is installing.
--  Magisk is Recommend
-- If using KSU, install KSU zygisk module first
+- If using KSU/KSUN, install KSU zygisk module first
 - Add Google Play Services and inside com.google.android.gms.unstable in DenyList.
 - On installation, If see error when installing Google Photos, then uninstalling updates of google apps